GLQL functions

 Description:

-The function also works as an extractor, so if a label has been extracted, it no longer shows up
+The labels function takes one or more label name string values as parameter, and creates a filtered column with only those labels on issues.
+The function also works as an extractor, so if a label has been extracted, it no longer shows up in the regular labels column, if you choose to display that column as well.

 Additional details:

-- By default, this function looks for an exact match to the label name.
+• By default, this function looks for an exact match to the label name.
+A wildcard character (*) in the string to match any character.

-) in the string to match any character. - A minimum of 1 and maximum of 100 label names can be passed to the
+• A minimum of 1 and maximum of 100 label names can be passed to the labels function.

 Examples:

-scoped labels in the column:labels("workflow::*")
+• Include all workflow scoped labels in the column:

-:labels("Deliverable", "Stretch", "Spike")
+labels("Deliverable", "Stretch", "Spike")

-To include the labels
+To include the labels function in an embedded view:

 ```glql